Fire Safety for Kids

 Create opportunities to review and to practice fire safety procedures at home.
 Being doing fire drills and start conversations about what to do in the event of a fire.
 Encourage your kids to think about what would happen from different rooms, such as how they would escape from their bedroom versus the kitchen.
 Your family should be able to evacuate the home in under three minutes.

 Have a written and illustrated fire drill procedure chart that your kids can reference.
-By keeping it on the fridge, your kids will regularly view the information and retain it for longer.
+By keeping it in a public space (like the fridge), your kids will regularly view the information and retain it for longer.

 Teach your family to test doors and not to grab objects to avoid burns.
 They can also utilize a towel or blanket to protect their faces from smoke.